youyanggu/covid19_projections/about.md

 ### Social Distancing

 * US states: We assume heavy social distancing until the reopening date and moderate social distancing afterwards.
 We use the reopening date as outlined by [the New York Times](https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html).
-For states where there are no concrete reopening date (states highlighted in yellow on the NYT map), we assume a reopening date of June 1.
+For states with a staggered reopening, we use the date for which restaurants are allowed to reopen.
+For states where there is no concrete reopening date (states highlighted in yellow on the NYT map), we assume a reopening date of June 1.
 Reopening will likely cause a second wave of infections in states where the outbreak has not yet been fully contained.

 * European countries: We assume heavy social distancing until mid-May and moderate social distancing afterwards.